-Note.
-This article was originally written back in 2008.
+This article about Earn a living in the Philippines was originally written back in 2008.
 It has been updated on 22 October 2010.
-I still recommend the book.
-To order the book just click here
+Today, 11 August 2014, I have re-reviewed this product and I still recommend the book.

 I’ve been a little busy in the past few weeks.
 Some of the things I have been busy with have nothing to do with blogging or making money online, but one thing that has taken up a lot of more of my time that I thought it would was doing a review of Bob Martin’s book, 49 Ways to Make a Living in the Philippines.

 You Can Earn a Living In The Philippines

 - 0.1 You Can Earn a Living In The Philippines

 - 0.3 Don’t I Need a Lot Of Money?

 - 0.4 Is This a Scam?

 - 0.5 So Is It The Perfect Book?